Wered6/UE5-StyleGuide/README.md

 <a name="sm-collision"></a>
 <a name="5.4"></a>

-## 5.4 All Meshes Must Have Collision
+## 5.4 All meshes must have collision

 Regardless of whether an asset is going to be used for collision in a level, all meshes should have proper collision defined.
 This helps the engine with things such as bounds calculations, occlusion and lighting.
 Collision should also be well-formed to the asset.